mrivas/nucChIP/docs/source/methods.rst

 Enrichment of histone marks
 ---------------------------

-The number of MNase reads supporting the position of a nucleosome is a confounding variable for the number of histone reads overlapping the same nucleosome.
-This may be due to position-specific properties of the genome, such as chromatin compactness or GC content, that results in local under-sampling of both MNAse and MNase ChIP-seq fragments.
-This process may introduced spurious signals of histone enrichment as some region may appear highly enriched compared with --otherwise equal-- under-sampled regions.
-A widely used correction method is to normalized the number of histone reads by the number of MNase reads.
+Position-specific properties of the genome, such as chromatin compactness or GC content, results in local under-sampling of MNase ChIP-seq fragments.
+This process may introduced spurious signals of enrichment as some region may appear highly enriched compared with --otherwise equal-- under-sampled regions.
+A widely used correction method is to normalized the number of histone reads by an estimate of the level of local under-sampling (typically MNase or IgG).
 That's, on any given nucleosome, :math:`j`, the number of histone reads, :math:`x_j`, is normalized as the ratio:

 .. math::

    r_j = \frac{ x_j } { n_j }

-where :math:`n_j` is the number of MNase reads.
+where :math:`n_j` is the concomitant number of control reads.

-This method assumes that :math:`x_j` is linearly dependent on :math:`n_j`.
-However, this doesn't capture the may not be a accurate representation of their relation.

-A better estimate of the ammoun of :math:`x_j` given

-In particular, assuming that the values of :math:`x_j` are more statistically significant at larger values of :math:`n_j` of under-sampled genomic regions is more prevalent among nucleosomes with low values of :math:`n_j` than among nucleosomes with large values of :math:`n_j`.
-Under this assumption, we hypothesized that :math:`x_j` should follow a rather saturation curve with respect to :math:`n_j`.

-To take this effect into account, we model statistically the relation between :math:`x_j` and :math:`n_j`.  we normalized :math:`x_j` as:
+However, this method doesn't take into account the random noise introduced during the sequencing step.
+Once ready for sequencing, the fragments of a library are chosen randomly according to a binomial distribution.
+Thus, any estimate of local under-sampling should be treated statistically.

+Here, we propose to estimate under-sampling at the nucleosome level as the expected value of histone reads given the value of the control at the same nucleosome.
+That's, the normalized the :math:`x_j` values as:

 .. math::